allenzhang83/HoneyPot/README.md

  - Get [docker desktop](https://docs.docker.com/get-docker/) if not present.
  - From the repository's root folder, run `docker build -t 01 HoneyPot/HoneyPot` to build the container.
  - Run `docker run -p 8081:80 01` to start the container.
  - Run `curl https://localhost:8081` to test the service.

-**Note**: the service was tested on a Windows computer, but it should work in other platforms, too.
+**Note**: the service was tested on a Windows computer, but it should work on other platforms, too.